 The Dr. Russell P. Heuer Room

 The Dr. Russell P. Heuer Room within The Sir John Templeton Heritage Center is a beautiful space that displays the exhibits curated by the Abraham Lincoln Foundation.
-The current exhibits on display are Love of Country Leads and 1865: Triumph and Tragedy.
-To learn more about these exhibits, visit here.
+The current exhibits on display is Discovering Art in Philadelphia, Treasures from Private Collections.
+To learn more about the exhibits on display, visit here.

 About Dr. Russell P. Heuer